Belk: Sponsorships

 In December 2010, Belk announced that it would become the title sponsor for the former Meineke Car Care Bowl (played in Charlotte), renamed as the Belk Bowl beginning in 2011.
 The sponsorship would continue for three years.
 On July 18, 2013, Belk announced a six-year extension of the bowl partnership with the Atlantic Coast Conference (ACC), beginning in 2014.
 Under the agreement, the bowl featured teams from the ACC and the Southeastern Conference (SEC).
-On November 20, 2019, Belk announced that it would no longer be the title sponsor for the bowl game following the 2019 playing.
+On November 20, 2019, Belk announced that it would no longer be the title sponsor for the bowl game following the 2019 bowl game.
 Overall, Belk was the title sponsor for nine editions of the bowl (2011–2019).

 Flagship locations

 The chain has multiple "flagship" locations—larger locations in urban and metropolitan centers, and a wider array of merchandise and services including in-store salons.
-As of 2014, the chain claimed 18 flagship locations, and plans to upgrade more locations.
+As of 2014, the chain had 18 flagship locations, and was planning to upgrade more locations.